vaibhawvipul/vaibhawvipul/README.md

 ---

+I am a math grad.
+I am passionate about systems engineering in general.
+I have 7 years of experience in the field of data.
+I have worked as data scientist, data engineer and now developing big data tools.

+These days I am learning - Operating systems, concurrent programming, distributed systems and parallel programming.

 🌱 I'm passionate about open source and contributing to projects that make a difference.
 Currently, I'm actively contributing to the following repositories:

 - [Datafusion-Comet](https://github.com/apache/datafusion-comet): Apache DataFusion Comet Spark Accelerator.
 I am actively contributing to this repo right now.
 - [raft-rs](https://github.com/spacewalkhq/raft-rs) (maintainer): An understandable, fast, customizable and scalable async-await Raft implementation with zero-copy.
-- [ParadeDB](https://github.com/paradedb/paradedb/pulls/vaibhawvipul): Postgres for Search and Analytics

 minor contributions -
 - [Apache Iceberg-rust](https://github.com/apache/iceberg-rust/pulls?q=is%3Apr+author%3Avaibhawvipul+is%3Aclosed): Rust implementation of Apache Iceberg.
+- [ParadeDB](https://github.com/paradedb/paradedb/pulls/vaibhawvipul): Postgres for Search and Analytics

 Feel free to reach out to me if you have any suggestions or opportunities for collaboration!